PyAr/fades/README.rst

 List all virtualenvs, showing the information (UUID, timestamp, dependencies, interpreter, etc).

+``fades --list-venvs ipython,prospector``

+Optionally filter the list using FILTER, FILTER can be a word string or comma separated words.

 What if Python is updated in my system?
 ---------------------------------------